kjellm/kjellm.github.com/event.markdown

 the following characteristics:

-- They should be named by the request they represent (a verb) and the aggregate it is to be applied to.
+- They should be named by the request they represent (a verb) and the aggregate they are to be applied to.
 - They are plain data objects that carry the request data.

-Command objects are also a good place to validate data comming in to the system.
+Command objects are also good places to validate data comming into the system.
 I have added some rudimentary validation rules to illustrate this.